Install Infinite Scale on a Server

 or the one you have defined manually during setup.

-If you have defined an initial password via the .env file manually but forgot it, you need to follow one of the procedures described in the Admin Password section.
+If you have manually set an initial password via the .env file, but have forgotten it, you must follow one of the procedures described in the Admin Password section.

 |